 Marjoram grows best in full sun in well-drained soil and is tolerant of most conditions.
 Harvest the leaves before flowers appear or they taste bitter.

-Strawberries have to be everyone’s favourite fruit to grow and they work well in towers, hanging bags and vertical gardens.
+Strawberries have to be everyone’s favorite fruit to grow, and they work well in towers, hanging bags and vertical gardens.
 They need a sunny, sheltered spot, fertile, very well-drained soil and organic matter added.

 Climbers for creating living walls